A version of this story was originally published on Jan. 22, 2017. It has been updated.

 - I will connect with my partner about something other than the baby.
 Maybe I will send a thoughtful text, hug or kiss him/her at least once during the day or night, or share a glass of wine or cup of tea after kids are in bed.

-- I will do something for myself today that makes me feel special and ignites inner joy?
-Maybe I will treat myself to a manicure when grandma watches the baby, buy a new fun-colored lipstick, or meet a friend for a walk or lunch?
+- I will do something for myself today that makes me feel special and ignites inner joy.
+Maybe I will treat myself to a manicure when grandma watches the baby, savor a second cup of coffee, or meet a friend for a walk or lunch.

-- I will honor my body’s need for sleep by forgoing cleaning, laundry, emails and cooking (dinner will just have to be later or I will ask my partner to cook) if I can grab an extra hour of sleep when the baby is sleeping.
+- I will honor my body's need for sleep by forgoing cleaning, laundry, emails and cooking (relying on my partner's or family's help if possible) if I can grab an extra hour of sleep when the baby is sleeping.

 Would you deprive your child of eating healthy foods, moving their bodies, getting enough rest, playing with friends, drawing, painting, reading, exploring, signing, dancing or spending quiet time alone?